About UsWho are we and why are we so passionate about strengthening families?

 Although we live in troubling times when many families around the world are fractured and struggling, a gathering of like-minded individuals can use this proclamation to help strengthen families in every community so that “great shall be the peace of thy children” (Isa.
 54:13).

 We also believe that despite diverse doctrinal beliefs, all can come together to create what President Henry B. Eyring called “a renaissance of family.”

-We are all charged with the task of strengthening and defending the family.
+We are all charged with the task of strengthening the family.
 We hope this site provides you with valuable information for home and family improvement in your own ministry.

 Mission & Vision